jrpespinas/intro-to-k8s/README.md

 # Introduction to K8s
 This repository serves as an exploration of the basic usage of Kubernetes.
 It deploys a simple fastapi endpoint which greets the N-th user of the API.
 The visitor count is incremented using Redis.
 The whole application consists of two images: the fastapi server and redis.
-They are deployed in a single node--Control Node in our local kubernetes cluster thanks to Minikube.
+They are deployed in a single node--Control Node in the local kubernetes cluster thanks to Minikube.

 ## Try it out
 Run your own kubernetes deployments locally.